NuSpaceSim/nuSpaceSim/README.md

 This is the beta release of the *nuSpaceSim* simulator tool!

-This application includes the main scheduler code which calculates the tau nutrino acceptance for the Optical Cherenkov technique.
+This application includes the main scheduler code which calculates the tau neutrino acceptance for the Optical Cherenkov technique.
 The configuration settings for which are controlled by an input XML configuration file.
 Generating a new file with input parameters is also supported.